mykle1/MMM-ToDoLive/README.md

 ToDo list, reminders, leaves messages, insults, etc., with a unique twist.

-You can update the mirror display in real time (Live), as it's running, without reloading.
+You can update the mirror display in real time (Live), as it's running, without quitting or reloading MM.

 ## Video example